 The future is going to get so insane (buzz words wize) we’ll need to keep investing in automation just to keep up.
 We’ll tell each other to just download XYZ and run through the workflow; there will be no more “hey go get all these dependencies and…” no, things will just be, awesome!

-Now, create a PuPHPet style interface that builds the YML customizations (Or maybe like this thing), asks the crappy bash questions, and tokenizes everything downstream… stuff that system in a simple Drupal site and hand it to a Project Manager to kick off a new build.. and THEY’VE started building the site.
+Now, create a PuPHPet style interface that builds the YML customizations, asks the crappy bash questions, and tokenizes everything downstream… stuff that system in a simple Drupal site and hand it to a Project Manager to kick off a new build.. and THEY’VE started building the site.
 True empowerment and liberation of workflows is upon us.
 Now let’s all go drink coffee!